PHPeak/PHPeak/UPCOMING-FEATURES.md

 - QRCode library, mostly for use with 2FA
 - Localization (i18n)
 - Automated class generation
+- Service workers
+  - With that custom outage pages

 # Could have
 - Annotation support